cyxzheng/cyxzheng.github.io/_projects/crux.md

 ### Goals

+The goal (heh) here was to see if the process of setting up and managing a savings goal was a straightforward process.

 <div class="case-image"><img src="/assets/images/projects/crux/goals.png" data-zoom="zoom"></div>

 Goals was more complicated, and the whole process was wrought with mixed feelings.

 <div class="case-image"><img src="/assets/images/projects/crux/goaltest1.png" data-zoom="zoom"></div>